 Everything you need to know to create an interactive augmented reality experience.

-Use the plane tracker to place objects in people's environments.
+Use the plane tracker to create a world effect, placing 3D objects in people's environments.

-A plane tracker will find a horizontal plane in the real world, like a floor to table.
-You can then place an object on the plane, and add interactivity and animation to it if you want to.
+A plane tracker will find a horizontal surface in the real world, like a floor to table.
+Objects that are children of the plane tracker will then appear when the surface is detected.

 You can only add one plane tracker in a scene, but you can place multiple objects on the plane.